dennis-kao/MendelianRNA-seq-DB/README.md

 	2. JUNCTION_REF, a list of junctions and their frequency of appearances in samples
 	3. JUNCTION_COUNTS, read counts of junctions in a sample
 	4. GENE_REF, an annotation of junctions with genes, a single junction can map to multiple genes

-Documentation on how to use FilterSpliceJunctions.py will be added later.

 ## Differences between MendelianRNA-seq-DB and Beryl Cumming's original MendelianRNA-seq